Wallace & Gromit: The Curse of the Were-Rabbit: Plot

-On the day of the vegetable competition, Wallace and Gromit discover that Hutch now possesses Wallace's human traits.
-Upon learning that the Were-Rabbit is still at large, Tottington reluctantly agrees to let Victor kill it.
+On the day of the vegetable competition, Wallace and Gromit discover that Hutch now possesses Wallace's human traits, including his love for cheese.
+Upon learning that the Were-Rabbit is still at large, Tottington reluctantly agrees to let Victor vanquish it.
 When Wallace transforms again, Victor arrives and attempts to shoot him, but Gromit intervenes.
-Victor locks Gromit in a cage, but Gromit escapes with the help of Hutch and they devise a plan to save Wallace.
+Victor detains Gromit in a cage, but he escapes with the help of Hutch and they quickly devise a plan to save Wallace.

-At the competition, Victor seizes the Golden Carrot trophy to use as ammunition after exhausting his golden bullets.
+At the competition, Victor seizes the competition's trophy to use as ammunition after exhausting his golden bullets.
 Gromit tries to lure Wallace away using the giant marrow he planned on entering in the competition, but Wallace gets distracted and the marrow ends up getting squashed when Hutch drives the Anti-Pesto van into a cheese tent.
 Gromit subdues Victor's dog, Philip, in a dogfight using aeroplanes from a fairground ride.
-As Victor aims at Wallace, Gromit uses his plane to deflect the golden carrot.
-The plane begins to fall and Wallace leaps to catch Gromit; they both land in the cheese tent.
-Victor laughs with pride, but Tottingtion hits him with a giant carrot and he falls into the cheese tent.
-Gromit disguises Victor in the giant female were-rabbit suit, leading the townspeople to chase him away.
-Wallace morphs back to his human form and appears dead, but Gromit revives him with Stinking Bishop cheese.
-Gromit receives the Golden Carrot for his marrow and his bravery and Tottington converts the grounds of Tottington Hall into a sanctuary for Hutch and the other rabbits.
+As Victor aims at Wallace, Gromit uses his plane to deflect the trophy, but the damaged plane begins to fall and Wallace leaps to catch Gromit; they both land in the cheese tent.
+Gromit disguises Victor as the Were-Rabbit using the female rabbit costume and the townspeople chase him away.

+Wallace morphs back to his human form, now free from the effects of his invention, and appears dead, but soon comes around thanks to his love for cheese.
+Gromit receives the trophy for his marrow and bravery and Tottington converts the grounds of Tottington Hall into a nature reserve for Hutch and his fellow rabbits.